Attendance mode: Full-time

 A business relationship bursary of up to 35% is available for companies who have supported or worked with the School who are sponsoring or part-sponsoring an MSc student.
 The amount will depend on the strength of the relationship, which might include companies who have previously funded a student on a Bradford programme, employed a placement student, facilitated a student project, employed a member of faculty to produce a KTP or research project or commissioned an Executive Education programme.
 The list is not exhaustive and other business engagement activities could be considered eligible.

 There are a number of other scholarships available to postgraduate taught students at the University of Bradford.
-See our Fees and Financial Support website for more information.
+See our Scholarships and Support website for more information.

 How do I find out more?